flutter/devtools/packages/devtools_app/lib/src/screens/memory/panes/leaks/LEAK_TRACKING.md

 ### Limitations

-The tool detects leaks for disposable and instrumented objects.
+The tool detects leaks for disposable and instrumented classes only (with note that the fixed leak can fis other objects too).

 Some classes in Flutter framework are already instrumented.
-If youi want your classes to be tracked, tou need to make them disposable and instriment.
+If you want your classes to be tracked, tou need to make them disposable and instriment.

 ## Use the Leak Tracker